jasonkneen/nl.fokkezb.form/guides/getting_started/README.md

 #### CommonJS

 If not, it will assume it to be a relative path to a CommonJS module.
-This can in turn have two forms.
+This can in turn be used in 2, or even 3 ways.

+##### Export an object
 It can export the properties themselve:

 	module.exports = {